NianlongL/starter-academic/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am a Staff Research at the [Lenovo Research](http://research.lenovo.com/webapp/view_English/index.html).
-My research interests lie in the area of human-computer interaction (HCI), focusing on *interaction techniques in virtual and augmented reality (VR/AR)*, *understanding and modeling human behaviors*.

-I received my Ph.D.
-(Jan, 2022) from the Beijing Key Lab of Human-Computer Interaction at the Institute of Software, Chinese Academy of Sciences [(ISCAS)](http://www.is.cas.cn/), advised by Prof. [Feng Tian](http://lcs.ios.ac.cn/~fengt/) and Associate Prof. [Teng Han](http://teng-han.com/).
-Before coming to ISCAS, I completed my B.S. degree in Software Engineering at [Xiangtan University](https://www.xtu.edu.cn/) in 2016.
+Nianlong Li is an Associate Professor at the Beijing Key Laboratory of Human-Computer Interaction, [Institute of Software, Chinese Academy of Sciences (ISCAS)](http://www.iscas.ac.cn/), and is supported by the *Hundred Talents Plan of Chinese Academy of Sciences*.
+Prior to joining ISCAS, Nianlong was a researcher at Lenovo Research, where he contributed to core interaction technologies and platforms for the company' s glasses-free 3D product line.
+He received his Ph.D. in Computer Science from the [University of Chinese Academy of Sciences (UCAS)](https://www.ucas.ac.cn/) in 2022, under the supervision of Prof. [Feng Tian](http://lcs.ios.ac.cn/~fengt/) and Prof. [Teng Han](http://teng-han.com/).

+Nianlong's research focuses on Human-Computer Interaction (HCI), with a particular emphasis on *spatial interaction paradigms for 3D interfaces and embodied intelligent agents*.
+His research interests include:
+- Modeling human behaviors to uncover interaction mechanisms;
+- Optimizing devices and multimodal techniques to improve task efficiency;
+- Transferring user abilities to agents to advance human-machine collaboration.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "author/nianlong-li/resume.pdf" "newtab" >}}CV{{< /staticref >}}.